gal-a/blog/docs/notebooks/nlp/nlp_tf-idf_clustering_post.md

 ## Motivation

-**Our goal is to accurately classify text documents by comparing the performance metrics of unsupervised learning methods versus existing performance measures of supervised learning methods.**
+**Our goal is to accurately classify text documents and compare the performance metrics for unsupervised learning methods versus existing performance metrics for supervised learning methods.**

-We will compare the performance measures for the following non-supervised methods: K-means, NMF and LDA methods against these supervised methods: Multinomial Naive Bayes and Linear Support Vector Machine (SVM) methods.
+We will compare the performance metrics for the following non-supervised methods: K-means, NMF and LDA methods against these supervised methods: Multinomial Naive Bayes and Linear Support Vector Machine (SVM) methods.

-Performance metrics for the supervised methods are detailed in scikit learn's documentation and we use them as a baseline reference (to ensure that we compare apples to apples, we will evaluate performance metrics on the exact same **test dataset** that was analysed here):
+Performance metrics for the supervised methods are detailed in scikit learn's documentation and we use them as a baseline reference.
+To ensure that we compare apples to apples, we will evaluate performance metrics on the exact same **test dataset** that was analysed here:
 http://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html